Cecilia Dapaah: Court grants two GHC1million bail, remands five others | Ghana News Agency

 It said the first accused person, Patience Botwe, alias Maabena, was a househelp of the complainants, and that the second accused person, Sarah Agyei, was unemployed and a former house help of the complainants.

-The fifth accused, Christiana Achab, a trader, sixth accused, Job Pomary, husband of fifth accused, and the seventh accused, Yahaya Sumaila, an excavator operator residing at Sagnarigu in the Tamale Metropolis.
+The fifth accused, Christiana Achab, a trader, the sixth accused, Job Pomary, husband of the fifth accused, and the seventh accused, Yahaya Sumaila, an excavator operator residing at Sagnarigu in the Tamale Metropolis.

-The eighth accused, Franklin Sarakpo, son of fifth accused, is on the run.
+The eighth accused, Franklin Sarakpo, son of the fifth accused, is on the run.

 The prosecution said a search conducted in their rooms found the sum of USD40,000 and GHC7,619.70.